codemanas/cm-typesense-docs/docs/tsfwc.md

 ## Removing attribute filter

 ### Use Case:
 Suppose you want to remove Filter by `size` filter.
-Thje

 #### Use `cm_tsfwc_attribute_facet_skip` hook